chordiaprovit/object-detection-and-tracking/README.md

 Issues and resolution:
 However, due to instable detetion of cars, the centers keeps on getting moved and sometimes the car was counted twice.
-To overcome that; frame number of deteted car and x,y coordinates are tracked frame by frame so that a car is not counted twice.
+To overcome that; frame number of deteted car and x,y coordinates are tracked frame by frame so that a car is not counted twice. rpi.py uses version greater than tensorflow 2.
+This is used to do object detectin using raspberry pi.
+The objects are detected fine,but due to limited processing power of raspberrypi, it hangs freuently.